DS-100/textbook/notebooks/ch12/LR_Case_Study.md

 Looks like our linear model does pretty well when it predicts something higher than the actual value (it is usually within 25% of the correct value), but our model can do pretty abysmally when it predicts something lower than the actual value (there are a good number of error proportions around and above 30%).

-As we can tell from the residual plot, our model is not excellent.
+As we can tell from the residual plot, our model is subpar.
 We can hypothesize why our model is not doing well:

 1) We don't have enough data (only 44 rows of observations)